korom42/LKT/README.md

 Kirin 970 (HUAWEI)
 Google Pixel & EAS phones
 ```
-Please note that even if your device isn't listed some tweaks will stil apply
+Please note that even if your device isn't listed some parameters will stil apply

 ### Installing